DeepBhupatkar/NewsApp/README.md

 We welcome contributions to enhance the NewsFetch app.

+# Set Up API Key
+# Obtain an API key from the news API provider (e.g., NewsAPI.org).
+Add this API key to Constant file or environment variables.

 ## Future Updates

 - **News Filtering**: Add filters to customize news based on user requirements or topics.